drew-marchione/workoutApp/README.md

 ## Signing Up as Admin

+So first things first, this is the sign in and sign up homepage of YouFit.
+Right now the sign in panel is visible, but if you click on "Create new account?" the panel will flip over to the sign up panel.

 ![Screenshot](./images/signInPage.png)

 To sign up as Admin and have access to the create, read, update, and delete operations make sure the username = Admin and the password can be anything you want.